Assessing the Effectiveness of Gastric Tonometry Guided Therapy

 Interview with Georg Keunecke of FAI rent-a-jet AG on the global use of the HAMILTON-T1 as an ICU transport ventilator.
 Georg Keunecke is the Chief Flight Paramedic and Representative for Medical Devices with FAI rent-a-jet AG (dba Flight Ambulance International).
 Headquartered at the Nuremberg International Airport, the company serves...
 Read more

-Prognostication Following Out-of-Hospital Cardiac Arrest
+Chain of Survival after Out-of-Hospital Cardiac Arrest